scraly/go-cheat-sheet/go-modules/README.md

 * Each module contains one or more Go packages.
 * Each package consists of one or more Go source files in a single directory.

+If you add a new import to your source code that is not yet covered by a require in go.mod, most go commands like 'go build' and 'go test' will automatically look up the proper module and add the highest version of that new direct dependency to your module's go.mod as a require directive.

 ## Initialize a new Go module

 You need to execute this command outside GOPATH!